bhatisakshi/Flask_ms3/flask_recipe_project/gRPC_README.md

 # gRPC Servcie
 This gRPC service acts as a communication layer between the Authentication service and the RecipeManager.

-It facilitates:
+## Features
 - Sending token verification request from RecipeManager(Client)
 - Recieving token verification request and returning response(success flag, user_id)
 - Error handling and efficient logging for request - sending, recieving and exceptions

-## Features
-- Communication between two projects(recipemanager and authentication) for token verification request and success flag, user_id response

 ## Installation